 You're Invited to The Journey's

-Join your Journey family for a powerful Christmas Baptism at The Journey's Faith & Life Center!
+Join your Journey family for a powerful baptism at The Journey's Faith & Life Center!

 The Bible teaches that every person, once they become a follower of Jesus, should be baptized.
 And if you are a follower of Jesus, but have not yet been baptized as a believer in Jesus, then baptism is your next step!